Leadership and Service Awards

 Established in the spring of 1992, the Leadership and Service Awards celebrate the significant achievements of students, student organizations, faculty and staff for their contributions of leadership and service to Saint Louis University and the surrounding community.
 Individuals are encouraged to nominate a person or organization they believe exemplifies the above qualities.
 There are more than 15 award categories to choose from.
 Nominations are reviewed by a committee of faculty and staff who select the award recipients.

 Father Mario Ross Leadership and Service Award

-This award, named after Father Mario Ross, O.F.M. conv., former director of campus ministry, is given to recognize a graduating student who has achieved a well-rounded record of experience in co-curricular involvements and who has made outstanding contributions to leadership and service during his/her years at Saint Louis University.
+This award, named after Father Mario Ross, former director of campus ministry, is given to recognize a graduating student who has achieved a well-rounded record of experience in co-curricular involvements and who has made outstanding contributions to leadership and service during his/her time at Saint Louis University.
 This is one of Saint Louis University's top honors for student involvement.

 Student Hall of Fame Award